New survey offers insight into state of region’s mental health

 This baseline of the community’s perceptions, practices, and experiences related to mental health in Hillsborough, Pinellas, Pasco, and Polk counties showed not only the need for mental health services, but the stigma attached to it.

-“The uncertainty and residual stress that has impacted our community over the last three years has put pressure on our collective mental health,” said Carrie Zeisse, president & CEO of Tampa Bay Thrives.
+“Our latest survey and focus group findings confirm what we have suspected all along – that we are still struggling with residual stress that has impacted our community over the last three years,” said Carrie Zeisse, president & CEO of Tampa Bay Thrives.
 “Our mental well-being touches all aspects of our lives, from our homes to our schools, workplaces and interpersonal relationships.
 We want people to know that there is help and there is hope.
 You are not alone.”

-- short-term telehealth bridge counseling for individuals facing long wait times to get into their first appointment.
-This service is provided by the Crisis Center of Tampa Bay and University of South Florida’s Department of Psychiatry.
+- short-term telehealth bridge counseling from the Crisis Center of Tampa Bay for individuals facing long wait times to get into their first appointment.

 All of these options are available by calling Let’s Talk at 844-YOU-OKAY.